zowe/community/Project Management/PI Planning/23PI1 Planning/PI Planning Preparation by Squad/Zowe API ML Squad - 23PI1 Objectives.md

 - [As a System Programmer, I want to be able to sync distributed users from file to the ESM for TSS #2761](https://github.com/zowe/api-layer/issues/2761)
 - [As a System Programmer, I want to be able to sync distributed users from file to the ESM for ACF2 #2760](https://github.com/zowe/api-layer/issues/2760)
 - [Publish the Zowe CLI Plugin #2762](https://github.com/zowe/api-layer/issues/2762)

+## As a System Administrator, I need to know about every authentication attempt #2533

+If the user is being authenticated against SAF or zOSMF such an attempt is being recorded as the SMF record.
+This serves for auditing purposes.
+There are situations when API ML is validating user authentication by API ML issued JWT.
+This information is currently not recorded in SMF.

+As a system administrator, I would like to know about every authentication attempt and I would like to see it in a single place.
+API ML needs to create SMF record for each authentication with API ML JWT or PAT with details such as timestamp, mainframe identity, and form of the provided authentication(JWT, PAT,...).

 - [Issue the SMF record when invalid token is provided, turned on by default #2765](https://github.com/zowe/api-layer/issues/2765)
 - [Issue the SMF record when valid token is provided, turned off by default #2764](https://github.com/zowe/api-layer/issues/2764)
 - [Issue the SMF record when Zowe token is created while mapping certificates #2763](https://github.com/zowe/api-layer/issues/2763)